ncdcommunity/IoT-Ubidots-ESP32-Long-Range-Wireless-Vibration-And-Temperature-Sensor/README.md

 # Steps to send data to labview vibration and temperature platform using IoT Long Range Wireless Vibration And Temperature Sensor and ZigBee Coordinator Long Range Wireless Mesh Modem with USB Interface-

-- Industrial Wireless Vibration temperature Sensor With 2 Mile Range Long range wireless IoT Vibration Temperature sensor can be found over here [Industrial Wireless Vibration temperature Sensor]https://store.ncd.io/iot-long-range-wireless-vibration-and-temperature-sensor/
+- Industrial Wireless Vibration temperature Sensor With 2 Mile Range Long range wireless IoT Vibration Temperature sensor can be found over here https://store.ncd.io/iot-long-range-wireless-vibration-and-temperature-sensor/

 - This Labview software will work with ncd.io wireless Vibration Temperature sesnor only

-- To use this Labview Utility You will need a Wireless to USB router, whihc can be found over here [Wireless to USB router]https://store.ncd.io/product/900hp-   s3b-long-range-wireless-mesh-modem-with-usb-interface/
+- To use this Labview Utility You will need a Wireless to USB router, whihc can be found over here https://store.ncd.io/product/900hp-   s3b-long-range-wireless-mesh-modem-with-usb-interface/

 - To use this UI, you will need to install following drivers Install run time engine from here 64bit http://www.ni.com/download/labview-run-time-engine-2017/6821/en/